MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/focus.md

    limitations under the License.  -->
 # Track which element has focus

-Suppose that you're testing the keyboard navigation accessibility of a page.
-When you navigate the rendered webpage by pressing **Tab** or **Shift+Tab**, the focus ring indicator in the webpage sometimes disappears, because the element that has focus is hidden or out of view.
+To indicate at all times which element has focus, use a Live Expression in the **Console** tool.
+This is helpful because when you're testing the keyboard navigation accessibility of a page, when you navigate the rendered webpage by pressing **Tab** or **Shift+Tab**, the focus ring indicator in the webpage sometimes disappears, because the element that has focus is hidden or out of view.

-To know which element has focus at all times, use a Live Expression in the **Console** tool.

 <!-- ====================================================================== -->